 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 In Rotterdam, there’s something unusual to look at almost everywhere you turn.
-From soaring skyscrapers and artistic bridges to homes that seem almost impossible to live in thanks to their unique construction, so much in the Netherlands’ second-largest city is done with a flourish.
+From soaring skyscrapers and artistic bridges to homes that seem almost impossible to live in thanks to their unique construction, Rotterdam architecture is outstanding and unpredictable.
+So much in the Netherlands’ second-largest city is done with a flourish.

 One of the most recognizable examples of Rotterdam architecture, the Cube Houses were designed by Dutch architect Piet Blom in the early 1980s.
 Each cube sits on a hexagonally-shaped base, taking the form of an abstract tree.
 From the outside, they look like something out of a Picasso painting rather than a place people could actually live.